 There probably isn’t one particular brand of green tea that can be labeled as the best, but they definitely vary.
-When shopping for the best green tea, you want to get your hands on it in its purest form in order to reap the benefits.
+When shopping for the best green tea for antioxidants, you want to get your hands on it in its purest form in order to reap the benefits.

 Brand names go a long way here, since you want a green tea that is reputable, clean and organic.
 Green tea can be purchased with additional flavors added in, such as cranberry or jasmine.

 Matcha has grown in popularity in recent years as well.
 Meaning “powdered tea” Matcha comes from specifically harvested green tea plants, and is ground into powder.
 It works wonderfully in tea bags, smoothies and even lattes!